Introduction: 3 Watt LED Lamp

 - Sanding tool or tool sharpener

 When selecting a can, make sure the bottom is metal so that it heatsink the LEDs and current regulator.
 The bigger it is, the more wattage it can handle.
 Feel free to try 3W LEDs.
 With a 15 cm wide can, the temperature did not exceed 40°C after running the lamp continuously.

 The lampshade requires cutting the bottom portion of the can, leaving two inches of its height.
 The trimmed edges should be filed and folded with a plier.
 Do not cut yourself while doing this.

 To mount the LEDs and the MOSFET, apply heatsink paste to the centre and epoxy to the outer edges.
 Firmly press them onto the flat area of the can and let it cure before soldering.

 Solder Three White LEDs in Series

 White LEDs have a forward voltage of about 3.5V.
 For three LEDs, the forward voltage would be 10.5V, and the power supply should be 12V.
 If you are using old transformers, a 9V transformer may give you 12V when the current is low.

 Build a Current Regulator

-You could use the LM317 if you increase the power supply voltage but there is a very good chance that you can add 1 more LED if you are using the MOSFET driver.
+You could use the LM317 if you increase the power supply voltage, but there is a good chance that you can add one more LED if you are using the MOSFET driver.